 Whatever After Fairest of All by Sarah Mlynowski (easy chapter book)

-The only thing JJ (7-years old) didn’t like about this beginning chapter book was that she couldn’t read the rest of the series yet.
 This, the first of the series, is a new favorite.
-Heroine, Abby, and her little brother Jonah discover an unusual mirror in their basement.
+Abby and her little brother Jonah discover an unusual mirror in their basement.
 A mirror that sucks them into . . . an adventure in a fairy tale land.
 Only they mess up the Snow White story by stopping her from eating the poison apple, and she never meets her prince.
 Now the kids need to fix her story and figure out how to return home!

 On your mark, get set, go to the library! (or bookstore . . . ) Get reading!!